PythonistaGuild/TwitchIO/docs/index.rst

 .. warning::

-   This is an alpha release.
-Please do not use this release in production ready applications.
+   This is a beta release.
+Please take care using this release in production ready applications.

 TwitchIO is a powerful, asynchronous Python library for `twitch.tv <https://twitch.tv>`_.